Is the story true about John Lennon and his mother who said, “The key to life is happiness”?

 2. Is it true that The Beatles secretly came to the USSR?

-3. Did Kurt Cobain say that he loves animals, and people were tired of him because of aggressiveness?
+3. Did Kurt Cobain say that he loves animals, but people bother him because they are aggressive?

 Our editors will receive the following text: